phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] If applicable, are good design patterns used for interactive description, see [interactive-description-technical-guide.md](https://github.com/phetsims/phet-info/blob/main/doc/interactive-description-technical-guide.md)
 - [ ] Does resetting the simulation also reset the entire PDOM?
-- [ ] Is `Node.pdomOrder` used appropriately to maintain visual and PDOM layout balance?
 - [ ] Make sure accessibility strings aren't being adjusted with ascii specific javascript methods like `toUpperCase()`.
   Remember that one day these strings will be translatable
 - [ ] Make sure for accessibility strings that all end of sentence periods do not have a leading space before it.
 Some